 2. Order seeds

-Make certain all your seeds are ordered and ready to be used.
-Many get the garden started inside so the plants are well on the way when they are transplanted to the garden.
+Make sure all your seeds are ordered and ready to be used.
+Many people start the garden inside so the plants are well on their way when they are transplanted to the garden.

 3. Decide when to begin planting

 I know you’re ready to start planting your garden.
-But don’t rush, or you’ll waste time and your precious seeds (or seedlings you’ve carefully been nurturing).
-Before you plant anything, find out what the last frost date is in your area by contacting the county’s agricultural extension office.
-Based off this date, make a tentative timeline for the completion of early spring garden preparations, including cool-weather crop planting.
+But don’t rush, or you’ll waste time and your precious seeds (or seedlings you’ve carefully nurtured).
+Before you plant anything, contact the county’s agricultural extension office to find out the last frost date in your area.
+Based on this date, make a tentative timeline for the completion of early spring garden preparations, including cool-weather crop planting.

 4. Plan crop rotation